Last Updated on August 21, 2023

 - North Carolina Seafood Festival: This event in Morehead City is a tremendous celebration, typically held at the beginning of October.

 - NC Oyster Festival: The NC Oyster Festival takes place in mid-October and offers music, fun events like shuck-offs and cook-offs, and more!
-Ocean Isle Beach in Brunswick County hosts the event, another reason to visit.
+Ocean Isle Beach in Brunswick County hosts the event, another reason to visit in the fall.

 - NC Oyster Week: Each October, the NC Department of Natural and Cultural Resources collaborates with the NC Oyster Trail, North Carolina Sea Grant, and the NC Coastal Federation to present events throughout the state!